-Objective Action Progress made to date 1.
-Provide flexible training solutions for Retrofit and sustainable construction to meet the needs of housing associations and construction companies.
+Objective Action Progress made to date Provide flexible training solutions for Retrofit and sustainable construction to meet the needs of housing associations and construction companies.
 Develop training programmes with external stakeholders, partners and employers in line with the skills shortages to train, retrain and upskill a workforce to meet the targets to work towards Cornwall and Isles of Scilly being net zero by 2030.
 Introductory CPD courses in Retrofit and Renewables have been organised based on industry insights and employer feedback, with funding for these programmes provided through the UK Shared Prosperity Fund 'Construction Skills Hub' project.
-The College utilised LSIF investment provided to further enhance its curriculum for retrofit and sustainable construction by facilitating a highly successful 'Build Greener' conference on 16/11/2023 and continues to lead the Sustainable Construction Advisory Panel for Cornwall, with the next meeting scheduled for 20/05/2024.
+The College utilised LSIF investment provided to further enhance its curriculum for retrofit and sustainable construction by facilitating a highly successful 'Build Greener' conference and continues to lead the Sustainable Construction Advisory Panel for Cornwall, with the next quarterly meeting scheduled for 09/06/2025.
 The College has recently been awarded two new Skills Bootcamps after presenting proposals demonstrating the industry need.
-The new programmes, Property Maintenance and Retrofit Readiness, will commence from 05/09/2024 and 04/09/2024 respectively, with existing employees within social housing and Construction businesses as the primary audience for the intensive up- skilling programmes.
 2. Provide training solutions across Cornwall that employers can access locally to address the skills gaps in Engineering and Manufacturing.
 Provide training solutions in line with the skills required locally and nationally introducing provision at the STEM & Health Skills Centre Bodmin to support employer in North and East Cornwall with Food and Drink Manufacturing skills.
 Engineering and Manufacturing full-time programmes, apprenticeships and CPD courses are now being delivered from both the Truro and Bodmin campuses; with distinct curriculum offers informed by the local business and skills needs in the different areas of Cornwall.
-Following the confirmation of LSIF funding, Truro and Penwith College has expanded its engagement activities with employers and delivered a series of pilot courses specifically designed to address the observed challenges with leadership, management and quality improvement, which will now be progressed as tailored commercial offers for the sector in the 2024/2025 curriculum provision.
+Following the confirmation of LSIF funding, Truro and Penwith College has expanded its engagement activities with employers and delivered a series of pilot courses specifically designed to address the observed challenges with leadership, management and quality improvement, which will now be progressed as tailored commercial offers for the sector in the 2025/2026 curriculum provision.
 3. Introduce digital skills into Construction programmes to develop a culture of change to digital.
 Develop and embed the use of relevant software programmes into all courses where appropriate allowing learners that are developing the skills to understand and embrace the digital software such as AutoCAD and Solidworks.
-The College's 2024/2025 CPD course offer includes CAD programmes, a Digital Arts course, Skills Bootcamp in Digital Marketing and a programme of Digital Skills workshops to support adult learners to upskill or commence re-training.
-As of 01 January 2024, the College is leading the UK Shared Prosperity Fund 'Digital Futures' project and is both directly delivering training and managing a consortium of specialist providers to catalyse a local response to skills needs for adult learners and businesses within the tech sector or with digital challenges.
+The College's 2025/2026 CPD course offer includes CAD programmes, a Digital Arts course, Skills Bootcamp in Digital Marketing and a programme of Digital Skills workshops to support adult learners to upskill or commence re-training.
+The College leads the UK Shared Prosperity Fund 'Digital Futures' project and is both directly delivering training and managing a consortium of specialist providers to catalyse a local response to skills needs for adult learners and businesses within the tech sector or with digital challenges.